 Asamoah Gyan’s AstroTurf at the Accra Academy was commissioned on Tuesday, 18th July, 2017, by former President of the Republic of Ghana, Jerry John Rawlings.

-As a way of giving back to his alma mater, Black Star’s captain Asamoah Gyan constructs a world class artificial pitch at the Accra Academy.
+As a way of giving back to the society, Black Star’s captain Asamoah Gyan constructed a world class artificial pitch at his Alma mater, Accra Academy.

 “As you can see, everything is almost done, we have just some finishing touches to do before we do the commissioning.
 I think they have done an incredible job… So I’m very happy for myself for what I have done.”

 Asamoah Gyan finished from Accra Academy School in 2002.
 It was during his days in the school that his football skills were harnessed by veteran coach of Ebusua Dwarfs, J.E Sarpong.